UmamiAppearance/NoBroCote/README.md

 ## Use case
 This software is designed to test if an application for the browser is correctly working.
  - Is it loading into the HTML page?
- - is it creating the required dom elements?
+ - Is it creating the required DOM elements?
- - It is responding?
+ - Is it responding?
- - It it serving the correct output?
+ - Is it serving the correct output?
- - ...
+ - etc.

 _It is not suitable for UI tests_, reacting to (touch) input and anything like that, or testing if the code is running consistent over different browsers.